bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Anchor still shows in activated/slider mode.
 * Even future verse does not have activated or hover colour.

+# Buts that may get fixed after canEnter tear out and redo.
+* Selecting accessed verse has a delay.

 # Brainless JS tasks
 * Change all mapStateToProps to grab from selectors
 * Ensure all selectors are used.